SquadFM/Squad-Field-Manual/README.md

 - Make sure you pick the SL kit.
 Big must.
 The Squad Leader needs this kit to place FOBs and other structures.
 - Every squad should have at least a single Medic and AT.
 After your subordinates have chosen their roles, and you see none of them chose AT or/and a Medic then choose who will switch, by name (don't ask for volunteers).
 - Keep in mind Fire Support category (AR, LAT, Marksman) has a limited number of slots per squad, you might need to ask your AR or Marksman to switch because others won't be able to).
 Specialist category (Machine gun, HAT, Engineer) is limited to 2 for the whole team, if you see two HATs in your squad order one of them to switch.
 - Make sure every person in your squad has a microphone and uses it.
 Name your squad MIC REQ always.
-There is no point to join a squad if you can't communicate with each other.
+There is no point in joining a squad if you can't communicate with each other.
 It makes your life a billion times easier and your squad much more effective.
 - Do mic checks on the way out of spawn once all the comms are cleared.
 You can also get your fireteam leaders to do them if you're busy with command chat.
 - It is possible that a player is mute and is not able to communicate via voice.
 Do not kick players just because they don't have a mic.
 Kick players only if they aren't following orders or if they give you and the team a hard time.
 Also, leave your text chat on and check if squad members are trying to communicate with you via chat.
 - Never have just only one Medic on your team.